 In this quick tutorial we'll reveal everything you need to know about using scrapbook rub ons for your projects, and why it is amust-have addition to your scrapbook supplies collection!

 ♥How to not get stuck and be at ease with 10,000 page titles options from our book!

 ♥How to stop getting stuck on ideas and have fun with the must-have journaling reference for scrappers!

 A rub on is sort of like a tattoo, but instead of applying it to your skin, you're applying it to your scrapbook layout.

-When rub ons first came out, they didn’t work very well.
+When rub ons first came out, they didn't work very well.
 They would sometimes wrinkle as you rubbed it onto a page, sometimes would tear, and overtime would lift the page.

 Today's rub ons are simple to add to a page.
 You place the rub on face down onto your paper, firmly rub it with a popsicle stick, and that's it!
 Rub ons will last for a long time once applied to a page and won't fade like some scrapbooking materials.

 Want to jazz up your scrapbook titles with scrapbooking rub ons?
 Click here and check out our 10,000 Title Ideas Books!